-INTEGRATED MATHEMATICS (LHS#2708, CC#MTH-011)Grades:11-12Credits:5.0Prerequisite:Geometry course or 88% or higher in a previous math course
+INTEGRATED MATHEMATICS (LHS#2708, CC#MTH-011)

+Prerequisite: Geometry

 Description: Students in this course will review concepts from Algebra and Geometry including basic numerical processes with whole- numbers, fractions, decimals, ratios, proportions, and percent.
 Students will also be introduced to the Accuplacer and topics that relate to advanced algebra, probability and statistics, and discrete mathematics.